 Many use an ultrasonic transducer or nebulizer (water-disturbing device) that works at a high frequency to rapidly break water into a very light and fine mist.
 Since they don’t use a heating element they run cool and don’t raise the room’s temperature like warm mist models.

 What cool mist humidifiers are best for

-Cool mist model are great for parents and babies year-round regardless of the weather or climate.
+Cool mist models are great for parents and babies year-round regardless of the weather or climate.
 For those who live in dry climates they’re the best choice.

-Additionally they’re good if you don’t need the congestion relief warm mist models offer during cold & flu seasons.
+Additionally they’re good if you don’t need the congestion relief warm mist models offer during cold & flu season.

 Evaporative humidifiers work by promoting the natural evaporation of liquid water.
 Many are “passive” in that they don’t use an electrical device to increase a room’s humidity.
 (Some may use an electric fan to help aid the evaporation process, however).
 They’re super quiet and very simple but they work slowly and aren’t ideal if you want fast results.